ThirtySomething/Weatherstation/Readme.md

 - The [Tinkerforge Brick Viewer][TFBrickViewer] to update the firmwares.
 - The [MS .net Core 3.1 SDK][DotNet31SDK] for compiling/extend the software.

+## Scenarios

+The software consists of several parts.
+To get a feeling about the parts, see the following scenarios:

+- There is only a Raspberry Pi available
+  - You have to connect the weatherstation to the Raspberry Pi.
+  - You have to run the `Device` on the Raspberry Pi.
+  - You have to select some of the [Plugins](./Plugins/Readme.md) to read and store the data.
+- There is a Raspberry Pi and a server (either Windows x64 or Linux x64) available
+  - You have to connect the weatherstation to the Raspberry Pi.
+  - You have to run the `Device` on the Raspberry Pi.
+  - You have to select some of the [Plugins](./Plugins/Readme.md) to read and store the data - at least the `MQTT`-plugin is required.
+  - You have to run the `RemoteDevice` on the server.
+  - You have to select some of the [Data Sink Plugins](./Plugins/DataSink/Readme.md) to store the data.
+- There is only a server (either Windows x64 or Linux x64) available
+  - You have to connect the weatherstation to the server.
+  - You have to run the `Device` on the server.
+  - You have to select some of the [Plugins](./Plugins/Readme.md) to read and store the data.

+Basically you want to use all [Data Source Plugins](./Plugins/DataSource/Readme.md) and usually not all of the [Data Sink Plugins](./Plugins/DataSink/Readme.md).

 ## Device

 See the [device documentation](./Device/Readme.md) for more details.